Updated 03 December 2020: MDK web wording

 - is Intended for desktop consumption (major browsers supported)

-- is an HTML based application running in a browser using UI5 Web Components that consumes SAP Cloud Platform destinations to access the backend sources
+- is an HTML based application running in a browser using UI5 Web Components that consumes SAP Business Technology Platform (BTP) destinations to access the backend sources

 - supports Online OData connections (v2 & v4)